Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-For $u$ belonging to class $E_7(a_1)$, so acting as $17^2,16,6$, the $6$ must come from a simple summand, but the $16$ comes from either a simple summand or $8/8$.
-Thus our embedding of $H$ is either a single projective plus $8/8\oplus 6$ or a single projective plus $16\oplus 6$.
+For $u$ belonging to class $E_7(a_1)$, so acting on $M(E_7)$ with Jordan blocks $17^2,16,6$, the $6$ must come from a simple summand, but the $16$ comes from either a simple summand or $8/8$.
+Thus our embedding of $H$ is either a single projective plus $(8/8)\oplus 6$ or a single projective plus $16\oplus 6$.
 Using traces, the two options are

-The second of these has no corresponding set of composition factors on $L(G)$, but the first has a unique set, which implies that $L(G)\downarrow_H$ is
+The second of these has no corresponding set of composition factors on $L(E_7)$, but the first has a unique set, which implies that $L(E_7)\downarrow_H$ is